Countalytics/countalytics-report/README.md

 ## Instructions
-1. Save Excel data as CSV in the following format (example).
+1. Save Excel data as CSV in the following format ([example](docs/assets/consumption.csv)).
 2. Convert CSV to JSON using this tool (https://www.csvjson.com/csv2json), copy-all JSON data and paste into a file called 'consumption.json'.
+3. Delete old consumption.json ([folder](docs/assets/)).
-3. Upload & replace consumption.json in 'docs/assets/' folder with the new JSON file you created.
+3. Upload the new consumption.json file you created into this `docs/assets/` folder.
-4. Hard refresh the website or wait for a while for the changes to appear.
+4. Clear browser history in last hour / wait a while for the changes to appear.

 ### Notes
 - Follow the CSV format strictly to ensure all fields and filters work properly.